A-Tanner/hello-world/README.md

 In my spare time, I enjoy working with C# and C++ to build simulations and videogames, and I have experience in Unity, homebrew engines, and Unreal.

-My goal as a software developer is to create complex games with engaging mechanics to tell visceral, gripping stories that are filled with meaningful decisions to encourage/reward the exploration of novel playstyles